 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of residents given antianxiety drugs.
-Antianxiety drugs are prescribed to residents experiencing depression or anxiety.
+This is the percentage of residents who were given antianxiety drugs.
+These medications are generally used to treat patients experiencing depression or anxiety.

 Managing Depression Among Residents

-This tells you the percentage of patients exhibiting symptoms of depression.
+This is the percentage of residents who are exhibiting signs of depression.

 Appropriate Vaccine Usage